DataDog/datadog-unix-agent/README.md

 - AIX 7.2 TL3 SP0

-Should you attempt to install and run the agent package on a lesser version your mileage will vary, you may or may not have all dependent symbols available.
+Should you attempt to install and run the agent package on a lesser version your mileage will vary, you may or may not have all required symbols available.
 We are working to improve our support across al target platforms.

 #### Omnibus Bootstrap